 The school offers associate, bachelor’s, master’s, and doctorate degrees in fields such as criminal justice, behavioral science, healthcare, education, and more.

 The University of Phoenix is accredited by the Higher Learning Commission.

 Getting Your College Degree in Arizona Online

-Arizona is leading the country with its strong commitment to online education.
-With an extraordinary selection of degree programs available at both public and private institutions, and numerous grants and scholarships available, it’s no wonder enrollment numbers continue to soar well above the competition.
+Arizona has demonstrated a strong commitment to online education.
+With an extraordinary selection of degree programs available at both public and private institutions and numerous grants and scholarships available, enrollment numbers continue to soar well above the competition.

 Enrolling in an Arizona online degree program may have many advantages.
 These programs often offer more flexibility than traditional in-person schooling, allowing you to study at your own pace.
 You can also choose from a broad range of majors that may not be available at your local institutions.

 If you live in a state that has a reciprocal agreement with Arizona, you may even qualify for reduced tuition rates.